2202930/CS220AU-DP-2022/README.md

 ## Log
 - 2022-10-21 updated to do list.
 - 2022-10-24 updated to do list.
+-2022-11-07 made a file in permanant notes
+-2022-11-07 updated log and to do list

 <br>

 ## TODO
--  Condense notes from inbox and put them into permanant folder.

--  Begin research on Existential Risks.
+- Continue research on Existential risks

+- Come up with research question